I2PC/docs/docs/Developers/testing-with-google-C++/index.rst

 -  Test are part of the software development cycle and should be written BEFORE and not AFTER the creation of new routines.

-Case 1: Adding a test to an existing file
+Adding a test to an existing file
 ^^^^^^^^^^^^^^^^^

 In this section we will assume that you want to add a test for a class